CMU-Robotics-Club/RobOrchestra/README.md

 ### Robots.

-The orchestra is currently comprised of BassBot, tomBot SnareBot and xyloBot.
-Currently in progress are ukuleleBot and xyloBot's larger cousin, glockenspielBot
+The orchestra is currently comprised of tomBot SnareBot and xyloBot.
+Currently in progress are ukuleleBot, RoboOboe, and RoboHarmonica.

 ##### The Arduino directory was moved to instruments/archives